 Alternatively, you can also boot into Windows 7, right-click on the “Computer” icon, and select Properties options to see the System window.

-6. Click the “Default operating system” drop-down menu.
+Step 6.
+Click the “Default operating system” drop-down menu.
 You will see two options Windows 8 and Windows 7.
+Select Windows 7.

 Once you complete the above steps, you have successfully changed the boot sequence.
 Whenever you start your computer, Windows 7 will be your default operating, and your PC will start in Windows 7 automatically.
 If you wish, you can make Windows 8 the default operating system this way also.
 Under Step 6, select Windows 8 to make it default.